kristophermeadowsart

 Dixie Trek 1994

-On May 14, 1994 I had the rare opportunity to meet my childhood hero, Christopher Reeve.
-Both Chris and Noel Neill (who played Lois Lane in The Adventures of Superman and had a cameo appearance in Superman The Movie as young Lois Lane's mother) were guests of honor at Dixie Trek 1994 which was held at the Castlegate Hotel in Atlanta, GA.
-I was barely 2 months away from my 23rd birthday and about 3 weeks away from graduating from The Savannah College of Art and Design.
+On May 14, 1994, I had the rare opportunity to meet my childhood hero, Christopher Reeve.
+Reeve and Noel Neill – who played Lois Lane in The Adventures of Superman and made a cameo appearance in Superman: The Movie as young Lois Lane's mother – were guests of honor at Dixie Trek 1994, held at Atlanta's Castlegate Hotel.
+At the time, I was just weeks away from graduating from the Savannah College of Art and Design (SCAD).

-Chris was genuinely thankful for the caricature illustration I created for him the morning of his afternoon arrival on May 14, 1994.
-I presented it to him during the autograph session and he took a few moments to discuss it with me.
-When I officially met and befriended Jim Bowers nearly 3 years after Dixie Trek, he mentioned that he remembered me and that Chris got on the plane to New Mexico where he was shooting Speechless after he left Dixie Trek with the illustration that I had given to him.
+Chris was genuinely appreciative of the caricature illustration I created for him on May 14, 1994.
+I presented it during the autograph session, and he took a few moments to discuss it with me.
+Nearly three years later, after I met and befriended Jim Bowers, he told me that Chris remembered me and had taken the illustration with him when he left Dixie Trek for New Mexico, where he was filming Speechless.

 Toy shop Magazine ad, April 15, 1994, vol. 7 No. 4